thumbtack/thumbprint/CONTRIBUTING.md

 yarn start
 ```

 Then open http://localhost:8090/ to see the docs.
-We use the documentation the development environment for Thumbprint.
+We use our documentation as the development environment for Thumbprint.

+### Working on Components, Tokens, Atomic, or something else?

+The Thumbprint codebase is a collection of packages that we version independently and publish to NPM.
+These packages live in [`packages/`](https://github.com/thumbtack/thumbprint/tree/master/packages).
+Take a look at the package's `README.md` for specific information about that package.

+To add or remove NPM packages from code in `packages/`, `cd` into the package's folder (`cd packages/[package-name]`) and use `yarn add`, `yarn remove`, or `yarn upgrade`.
+Thumbprint uses [Yarn's workspaces feature](https://yarnpkg.com/lang/en/docs/workspaces/) to manage multiple `package.json` files in one codebase.

+Our documentation source code lives in [`www/`](https://github.com/thumbtack/thumbprint/tree/master/www).
+You can find the source a page on [thumbprint.design](https://thumbprint.design/) by navigating through [`www/src/pages/`](https://github.com/thumbtack/thumbprint/tree/master/www/src/pages) directory.

 ### Submitting a pull request